loginom/loginom-help-en-omegat/data/quick-start/package.md

-# Package Designation and Structure
+# Package Usage Type and Structure

 All actions with the project in Loginom must be performed within the Package that is a minimum delivery unit and has the form of a container for components, workflows, connections, etc.